wshon/madedit-mod/README.txt

 Todo:
 FreeBSD packaging (with FreeBSD 10.01)

+Mod v0.4.4
+New: Set toolbar to 3 columns to let user who has a small display have a chance to re-org the toolbars
+New: Use icon to mark readonly flag
+New: Replace toolbar icons with Silk icon set from Mark James(www.famfamfam.com) and Fugue(http://p.yusukekamiyamane.com/)
+Fix: Move recent files tool bar item from Quick search to Standard
+Fix: Apply AuiNoteBook fix from wxWidgets dev(http://trac.wxwidgets.org/ticket/17551)
+Fix: Display replace all result on Status bar instead of an annoying dialog
+Fix: Add default pos to tool bars in order that tool bar would be in the pos expected Add more Icons
+Note: The Quick search bar would be larger than expected because of removing the recent file list button.
+Please reset the toolbar (and re-arrange it---it would be saved) by Tools->Purge History->Reset Toolbar position

+Mod v0.4.3
+1.New: Use dialog to let user choose one for all instead of annoying one by one dialogs 2.New: Let the user to do the backup selfly #198 3.New: Use Icon to replace the checkbox on QuickSearch Bar #181 4.New: Remember pos of all tool Bars
+5.New: Reset tool bars position
+6.New: Insert to the top instead of append to the bottom of search results, expand the last automatically and collapse the last
+7.New: Add InputBox, MsgBox to MadPython so that user can get input or output some message 8.New: Confirm Undo at the first time if the changes had been saved to disk 9.New: Add Scripts list to right click menu
+10.New: Remove file from recentlist if could not be opened 11.New: An Enhanced "Auto-complete" for selection(Option->Edit) #176 12.New: Scroll function on Righ click menu of scroll bars #157 13.New: Support selection replace in Typewriter mode 14.New: Hope typewrite mode could work when use "Backspace" or "Delete" #203 15.New: Double click to highlight word
+16.New: Enlarge input area of single mode
+17.New: Enhancement for Post-It mode #182
+18.Fix: 0.4.2.1 can not remember the word wrap setting #201 19.Fix: The fix width in the Option menu can't Open #199 20.Fix: Improve windows list code, fix a bug of inner-tab drag/reposition(wxAuiNoteBook, http://trac.wxwidgets.org/ticket/17551)
+21.Fix: Assertion failure of FindInFilesDialog
+22.Fix: Assertion failure of MadMacroDlg
+23.Fix: Improve 80 column indicator
+24.Other code improvement
+25.Upgrade boost to 1.61
+26.Update hunspell to 1.41
+27.Update Chinese translation

+Mod v0.4.2.1
+1.New: Ctrl-A to select all items in the Window List dialog 2.New: Code performance improvement for Window list(Performance, menu blink and other issues) 3.New: Tip information about the file while mouse hovering over the file tab 4.Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193 5.Fix: Extra scroll issue while pressing enter key in Typewriter mode introduced by 0.4.2 6.Fix: Can't disable Autosave once enabled
+7.Increase input area by decreasing right margin of the single line edit

+Mod v0.4.2
+1.New: Hope MadEdit-Mod could load more open files history than 9 #179 2.New: Redesign of Search Results view----Hope to add search key words or expression on the result tree title on the left of the file path #137
+3.New: Save LineSpacing, Line Wrap Mode and Edit Mode for opened files #186 4.New: Enable config fix width mode in global config #184 5.New: Wordwrap of input of search/replace dialog #175 6.New: Use icons or symbols replace the words in the quicksearch bar #181 7.New: Hope MadEdit-Mod could Autosave, Backup files, and have Autolink funciton #135 8.New: Window list function(Activate, Save, Save As and Close) 9.Fix: Recorded script(caret pos for inputting) would be wrong if user moved the caret #183 10.Fix: The caret can't lock the y position when use word wrap function #178 11.Fix: Change Mpython API WholeLineSelection to SelectWholeLine 12.Fix: "New File" & "Open File" button in toolbar got unclickable when all editor tabs closed #190 13.Fix: Not respond to wxSlider event(bug of CodeBlocks https://sourceforge.net/p/codeblocks/tickets/350/) 14.Fix: Bug of wxGenericTreeCtrl(Fixed in wxWidgets 3.1) #136 15.Fix: Initial size of the input box(SearchReplace dialog) is not updated #191 16.Fix: File name in history list would be empty if you save a newly created file #192 17.Fix various minor issues
+18.Update wxWidgets to 3.1.0
+19.Update translation

+Mod v0.4.1
+1.New: Enhancement on Results(Delete items, collapse items) #138
+2.New: Improve syntax highlight function for non-English language Text file #142 3.New: Create a new file by double click on the blank area of the Tab bar #144 4.New: Full screen/Post-It Mode support #147
+5.New: Always on the top #146
+6.New: Use mouse wheel to scroll and activate the tabs on the tab bar.
+Click on any of the File name Tab to set the focus to the tab bar.
+Then use mouse wheel to scroll.The file would not be activated automatically #148
+7.New: History files bar, open recent file list from tool bar #144 8.New: Save user config of "quick search bar" #149 9.New: New MadPython API WholeLineSelection and GetIndentCountByPos 10.New: Support JSON highlighting by using JavaScript syntax 11.New: Set Plain Text(*.txt) as default file extension while saving 12.New: Add the keywords in the syntax file to personal dictionary in runtime 13.New: AutoScroll or lock the cursor in a fixed line range in the window which user defined #170 14.Fix: A bug in the "quick search bar" #143
+15.Fix: A bug in replace all introduced by code change for #119 16.Fix: An issue of wxWidgets while scroll result window by mouse wheel 17.Fix: Not allow to change the size of SearchReplace dialog 18.Fix: Syntax highlight of Keyword should override special word prefix #164 19.Fix: A multi-line search result bug(MadEdit can not display/copy multi-line result) #173 20.Fix: Need to toggle the QuickSearch Bar more simply #172 21.Fix: Macro recording should set position before recording the command #174 22.Fix: Several issues of Macro Recording related to string input 23.Update translation

+Mod v0.4.0
+1.Improve performance of script recording
+2.Improve text processing performance(almost doubled)
+3.Improve syntax highlighting performance
+4.Improve ReloadByModificationTime event handling 5.Improve performance of ReplaceTextAll(non-regex)
+6.New: Add new MadPython API Goto(pos)
+7.New: New short cut(Alt--) to collapse all results in Results window #131 8.New: Restore the last position of the Search result window #132 9.Fix: The tab of the selected page could not be seen if a lot of files were opened #115 10.Fix: Can't select the whole line by Triple click or click on Line number area if the line was wrapped #116 11.Fix: Negative match was not supported in Regex with case insensitive(Issue 2) #117 12.Fix: Number was not highlighted correctly in Text file(Issue 1) #117 13.Fix: Caret and selection would have issue while '\W' matching \r or \n #121 14.Fix: To use shift + middle mouse wheel to horizontal scrolling #123 15.Fix: Regular expression (?<=.)\s(?=.) replacement issue(Case 1: ReplaceAll) #119 16.Fix: Restore the transparence configuration of the search window #129 17.Fix: Another bug about number highlight in 0.4.0 preview #127 18.Fix: Enhanced ctrl+g & ctrl+shift+g and more #128 Support '+/-' as relative offset to current caret position/line 19.Fix: Can't work with CPPCheck 1.72 #134
+20.Add documents(CN) for Python simplification
+21.Update boost to 1.60
+22.Update Python to 2.7.11
+23.Other minor improvements

 Mod v0.3.10
 1.New: Support "Dot(".") match new line", default behavior is changed to NOT match new line #98